ElvisKwok/ElvisKwok.github.io/_posts/2014-12-22-note-of-KLA.md

         + Others fall in-between, 1 < k < d.

 * **Ordered Type-II Algorithms**
-    + Parameters: β is buffering cost, penalty-function ψest(G, k) = m x k + b, m and b is the constants depending on input-graph and machine.
+    + Parameters: β is buffering cost(constant for a given system), penalty-function ψest(G, k) = m x k + b, m and b is the constants depending on input-graph and machine.
     + Total time:
     ![img][ordered_type-II]
     + m and b can be computed by runnning the algorithm twice with 2 different k values.